gastsail/KotlinREST/README.md

 # KotlinREST
-REST API in Kotlin with HTTP methods as update,get,post,delete and Spring
+REST API in Kotlin with HTTP methods as update,get,post,delete made with Spring

 ## Architecture